vcostanza/TuneBlob/README.md

 ## TODO
 - Add basic JUnit tests
 - Option for changing the input microphone
-- Split screen mode so the user can use both the radial and graph meters together

 ## Purpose
 Besides its utility as a musical tuner (of which there are many), I created this app to learn Kotlin and brush up on my knowledge of OpenGL and C++.